On-Air Host for The Blues Show and Blue Dimensions.

 Probably Dave Clark Five circa 1965.
 I saw an early Supremes concert.
 I got my dad to take me, and we were the only white people there.
 The show was amazing.

-Blind Lemon Jefferson, J. B. Lenoir, James Taylor, Jefferson Airplane, John Coltrane, Eddie "One-String" Jones, Blind Blake, Aziza Mustafa Zadeh, Meade "Lux" Lewis, Dolly Parton, Dory Previn, Merle Haggard, John Lee Hooker, Martin Carthy, June Tabor, Skip James, Linda Waterfall, Bert Jansch, Pentangle, Steeleye Span, Michael Hedges, Joy Of Cooking, Melt Banana, gosh, many others.
+Blind Lemon Jefferson, J. B. Lenoir, James Taylor, Jefferson Airplane, John Coltrane, Eddie "One-String" Jones, Blind Blake, Aziza Mustafa Zadeh, Meade "Lux" Lewis, Dolly Parton, Dory Previn, Merle Haggard, John Lee Hooker, Martin Carthy, June Tabor, Skip James, Linda Waterfall, Bert Jansch, Pentangle, Steeleye Span, The Caresser, Lord Kitchener, Mighty Sparrow, Michael Hedges, Joy Of Cooking, Melt Banana, gosh, many others.

 Probably John Lee Hooker.
 J. B. Lenoir was dead by the time I first heard him, but I spent a week with Lenoir's family, which was very exciting.
 Linda Waterfall is a close friend of mine, and it's fun to be really good friends with someone who wrote one of the absolutely greatest songs ever written.
 "Song Like A Roar" still awaits a much-needed reissue on CD!